walterfreeman/ast101/index.md

 Cal Parker asks: Does the universe have an edge?

 Dmytro Kuchirka asks: I have a question regarding the velocity of Earth.
 If it was increased to the speed approximate to the simulation you showed in class how would it affect life on Earth and what changes could mankind and Earth experience?

+Paritosh Jain asks: what is a neutron star?

 <br>